skeeto/w64devkit/README.md

 portable — i.e. run from anywhere, in place, and no installation is necessary — the binaries are all optimized for size, not speed.

-Due to [an old GCC bug][bug], we must build a cross-compiler to cross-compile GCC itself because, due to host contamination, GCC can only be correctly and safely cross-compiled by a matching version.

-I'd love to include Git, but unfortunately Git's build system doesn't quite support cross-compilation, and it's hostile to installation-free .zip distribution (lots of symlinks).
-A decent backup solution would be [Quilt][quilt], but it's written in Bash and Perl.
+I'd love to include Git, but unfortunately Git's build system doesn't quite support cross-compilation.
+A decent alternative would be [Quilt][quilt], but it's written in Bash and Perl.

 What about sanitizer support?
 That would be fantastic, but unfortunately